library(auk)

 effort_hours, effort_distance_km, effort_speed_kmph,

-number_observers)write_csv(checklists, "data/checklists-zf_woothr_june_us-ga.csv", na = "")
+number_observers)write_csv(checklists, "data/checklists-zf_woothr_jun_us-ga.csv", na = "")

-2.7 Exploratory analysis and visualization
+2.9 Exploratory analysis and visualization

-# load and project gis data to albers equal area conic projection
+# load gis data

-map_proj <- read_sf("data/gis-data.gpkg", "ne_land") %>%
+<- read_sf("data/gis-data.gpkg", "ne_land") |>

-<- read_sf("data/gis-data.gpkg", "ne_country_lines") %>%
+<- read_sf("data/gis-data.gpkg", "ne_country_lines") |>

-<- read_sf("data/gis-data.gpkg", "ne_state_lines") %>%
+<- read_sf("data/gis-data.gpkg", "ne_state_lines") |>

-<- read_sf("data/gis-data.gpkg", "ne_states") %>%
+<- read_sf("data/gis-data.gpkg", "ne_states") |>

-ga_boundary filter(state_code == "US-GA") %>%
+study_region filter(state_code == "US-GA") |>

 st_geometry()